- What are registration fees for the 2019 Season

 Can I get a refund?

 REFUND BEFORE 01 APRIL

-If you have used an Active Kids voucher as part payment for registration you will not receive a refund until after the Active Kids Payment has reached the club – this can take 4-6 weeks
+- If you have used an Active Kids voucher as part payment for registration you will not receive a refund until after the Active Kids Payment has reached the club – this can take 4-6 weeks

 NO REFUND AFTER 01 APRIL